Cindy Lash & Alison Marsh help voters register

 Action/Advocacy: We are also nonpartisan; but after study we use our positions to advocate for or against particular policies in the public interest.

 Join LWVTSC and start making a difference in our community.
-League membership is open to all women and men age 16 or older.
+League membership is open to all people age 16 or older.

 The League of Women Voters is a nonpartisan political organization encouraging the informed and active participation of citizens in government.
 It influences public policy through education and advocacy.
 We do not support nor oppose any political party or candidate.